idleberg/node-makensis-cli/README.md

 ```
 ____

-Again, but only display warnings and errors
+Compile again, but only display warnings and errors

 ```sh
 $ makensis-cli compile demo.nsi --verbose 2